 Cemetery groundskeeper Bob McKivitz discovered the damaged stones last week.

-McKivitz said he believed kids vandalized some of the headstones, but many older ones — several dating back to the 19th century — simply crumbled under this winter’s harsh weather.
+McKivitz said he believed local kids vandalized some of the stones, but many older headstones — several dating back to the 19th century — simply crumbled under this winter’s harsh weather.

-John Dioguardi, who’s Rome Monuments owns Urbach Memorials, said he offered the labor quickly and for free to send a message to whoever may have vandalized the site.
+John Dioguardi, whose Rome Monuments owns Urbach Memorials, said he offered the labor quickly and for free to send a message to whoever may have vandalized the site.

 “When news gets out that the stones you knocked over are standing up again, it sends a message to the community: ‘What are you gaining here?
 You had a nice little prank, but it won’t last.
 And we fixed it for free, so you didn’t cost anybody any money,’ ” said Dioguardi, who brought in his workers after surveying the site himself.

 McKivitz said he called the McKees Rocks police about the damage, but doubts any headway will be made in finding a culprit.
 McKivitz was certain that some of the stones were knocked over by vandals because several windows were broken in a building bordering the cemetery — smashed with rocks that must have been thrown from inside the cemetery gates.